arangodb/docs/3.4/hot-backup-restore-introduction.md

 In clusters things are a little more complicated and noticeable.
-A coordinator, which is trying to obtain the global lock must try to get locks on all db servers simultaneously; potentially succeeding on some and not succeeding on others, leading to apparent dead times in the cluster's operation.
+A coordinator, which is trying to obtain the global lock must try to get locks on all _DBServers_ simultaneously; potentially succeeding on some and not succeeding on others, leading to apparent dead times in the cluster's operation.

 This process can happen multiple times until success is achieved.